quintoandar/butterfree/README.md

 pip install -r requirements.txt
 ```

-Dev Package are available for testing using the <version>.dev<hash> versions of the Butterfree on PyPi.
+Dev Package are available for testing using the <version>.devN versions of the Butterfree on PyPi.

 ## License
 [Apache License 2.0](https://github.com/quintoandar/butterfree/blob/staging/LICENSE)